Biostate/Python-Numpad-Keyboard/README.md

 ## Project

-This script changes your numpad to phone numpad.
+This script changes your keyboard numpad to phone numpad.
 For example if you write 44 33 555 555 666, this script going to write "hello".

 ## Requirements